OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/tutorials.md

 * `split3node` (optional): Toggle to enable splitting of 3-nodes (only for BCC crystals).
 Default: 1.

 #### Simulation modules
 Next we define the simulation modules to be used in the simulation.
-A full simulation typically uses the following modules corresponding to the different elementary stages of the DDD simulation cycle: `CalForce`, `MobilityLaw`, `TimeIntegration`, `Collision`, `Topology`, `Remesh`.
+A full simulation typically uses the following modules corresponding to the different elementary stages of the DDD simulation cycle: `CalForce`, `MobilityLaw`, `TimeIntegration`, `CrossSlip`, `Collision`, `Topology`, `Remesh`.
 Each ExaDiS module must be instantiated by passing the global state dictionary `state` and module specific arguments, e.g.
 ```python
 mobility = MobilityLaw(mobility_law='FCC_0', state=state, Medge=64103.0, Mscrew=64103.0, vmax=4000.0)
 ```
-Modules parameters and options are documented in the Modules section of this guide.
+Modules parameters and options available from the python interface are documented in the [Python modules](python_modules) section of this guide.

 Finally, special modules `SimulateNetwork` (or `SimulateNetworkPerf`) and `VisualizeNetwork` can be defined.
 Module `SimulateNetwork` (or `SimulateNetworkPerf`) is the simulation driver used to run a simulation.
-It must be defined by passing all base modules defined above (`CalForce`, `MobilityLaw`, etc.) plus some additional parameters defining the simulation run, e.g. strain rate, number of steps, etc. Once the `SimulateNetwork` object is instantiated, the simulation is run with method `run()` passing the initial dislocation network `DisNetManager` object and `state` dictionary as its arguments
+It must be defined by passing all base modules defined above (`CalForce`, `MobilityLaw`, etc.) plus some additional parameters defining the simulation run, e.g. strain rate, number of steps, etc, see [here](python_modules.md#simulation-driver).
+Once the `SimulateNetwork` object is instantiated, the simulation is run with method `run()` passing the initial dislocation network `DisNetManager` object and `state` dictionary as its arguments
 ```python
 sim = SimulateNetwork(...)
 sim.run(N, state)